Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 This topic describes the system requirements, user requirements, and resource requirements for establishing remote connections and running remote commands in PowerShell.
 It also provides instructions for configuring remote operations.

-- Windows PowerShell 3.0 or later
+- Windows PowerShell 3.0 or higher

-- Windows Remote Management 3.0
+- Windows Remote Management 3.0 or higher

 To run remote sessions on Windows PowerShell 2.0, the local and remote computers must have the following:

 - Windows PowerShell 2.0 or later

 - The Microsoft .NET Framework 2.0 or later